-The discount rate used to measure the total pension liability was 6.19%.
-The discount rate used in the determination of the Total Pension Liability is based on a combination of the Long-Term Expected Rate of Return on Plan investments and the municipal bond rate.
-Cash flow projections were used to determine the extent to which the Plan's future net position will be able to cover future benefit payments.
-To the extent future benefit payments are covered by the Plan's projected net position, the Long-Term Expected Rate of Return on Plan investments is used to determine the portion of the Net Pension Liability associated with those payments.
-To the extent future benefit payments are not covered by the Plan's projected net position, the municipal bond rate is used to determine the portion of the Net Pension Liability associated with those payments.
+The discount rate used to measure the total pension liability was 6.10%.
+The discount rate used in the determination of the Total Pension Liability is based on a combination of the Expected Rate of Return on Plan investments and the municipal bond rate.
+Cash flow projections were used to determine the extent to which the Fund's future net position will be able to cover projected benefit payments.
+To the extent projected benefit payments are covered by the Fund's projected Fiduciary Net Position, the Expected Rate of Return on Plan investments is used to determine the portion of the Net Pension Liability associated with those payments.
+To the extent projected by the Fund's projected benefit payments are not covered by the Fund's projected Fiduciary Net Position, the Municipal Bond Rate is used to determine the portion of the Net Pension the portion of the Net Pension.